-In-season fruits are naturally sweet, easy to eat, and good sources of fibre and antioxidants.
+In-season fruits are naturally sweet, easy to eat, and good sources of fiber and antioxidants.
 If you're diabetic, choose whole fruits smaller than your closed fist or eat half of a large piece.
-Bananas are sweet and satiating, and are a nutrient powerhouse abundant in potassium and fibre.
+Bananas are sweet and satiating and are a nutrient powerhouse abundant in potassium and fiber.
 In fact, all fruits contain nutrients in abundance making a healthful treat for you and your family.
 Keep at least one kind of fruit washed, cut, and stored in a clear plastic container where your kids can see and grab it.

-Be it Greek plain yogurt, all fat-free varities are high in protein, rich-tasting, and creamy.
+Be it Greek plain yogurt, all fat-free varieties are high in protein, rich-tasting, and creamy.
 Stir fresh or frozen fruit or a drizzle of honey into plain yogurt for a satisfying dessert.
-Mix fresh fruit into vanilla or plain yogurt for an instant mood-boosting appetiser.
+Mix fresh fruit into vanilla or plain yogurt for an instant mood-boosting appetizer.

 Most of the carbs in whole-wheat tortillas are complex carbs, which fortunately don't cause your blood sugar levels to spike.
 If you’re in a savoury mood, sprinkle low-fat shredded cheese over a tortilla and toast for a deliciously melty snack.
 For a sweet craving, indulge in a toasted tortilla drizzled with agave syrup and a sprinkle of cinnamon.

 Ask us about Mother Nature's most versatile low-cal foods and we shall name eggs.
 Packed with protein, one large egg costs you approximately 75 calories, through various ways of cooking it will change the total.
 Keep a dozen in your fridge and use these when you’re stumped at supper or snack time.